-Dayton, Ohio – A 911 recording just released by Operation Rescue reveals that a medical emergency last week at Martin Haskell’s Women’s Med Center in the Dayton suburb of Kettering involved uncontrolled bleeding on a 37-year old patient.
+Dayton, Ohio – A 911 recording just released by Operation Rescue reveals that a medical emergency on August 16, 2012, at Martin Haskell’s Women’s Med Center in the Dayton suburb of Kettering involved uncontrolled bleeding on a 37-year old patient.

 “She’s bleeding quite bad,” a caller from the Women’s Med Center told the emergency dispatcher.